 The NP may be based in the acute care sector, residential aged care or the community.
+The role and activities of NPs across these settings of care will vary according to need and available resources.
 Furthermore, NPs may work as sole practitioners or as part of a wider palliative care team.
 However, collaborative practice in multi-professional environments is a key part of the NMBA definition of NPs within the Nurse practitioner standards.

 Video from St Vincent's Private Hospital Brisbane